Governance/rtgov/samples/jbossas/slamonitor/readme.txt

 http://localhost:8080/slamonitor-monitor/monitor/responseTimes?operation=submitOrder - returns only response times for this operation

-http://localhost:8080/slamonitor-monitor/monitor/violations - returns all SLA violations
+http://localhost:8080/slamonitor-monitor/monitor/situations - returns all SLA violations

 You can also view the SLA violations using a JMX console (e.g. jconsole).
-The example registers an MBean with the object name 'overlord.sample.slamonitor:name=SLAViolations'.
+The example registers an MBean with the object name 'overlord.bam:name=Situations'.
 Subscribe to the notifications for this management bean to also see the violations.